martincostello/blog/source/2018-12-15-aspnet-core-pseudo-localization.md

 ## Conclusion

-It took a few months of elapsed time from the initial idea to being able to use it in a production scenario, but it took just a few days of effort to update and publish PseudoLocalize and fix the compiler support to be able to plug p16n into an ASP.NET Core application.
+It took a few months of occasional work between the initial idea and being able to use it in a production scenario, but it took just a few days of effort to update and publish PseudoLocalize and fix the compiler support to be able to plug p16n into an ASP.NET Core application.

 It's also now available for use in the application my team maintains for checking for layout issues with UI localisation.